radius-project/website/content/_index.md

     - title: "Infrastructure Recipes"
       images:
       - "images/recipes.png"
-      content: "Developers shouldn't need to be experts in their app's underlying infrastructure.
-Recipes allow IT operators to define the infrastructure-as-code templates that can be used to deploy an application's infrastructure, while guaranteeing that it meets cost, operations, and security requirements.
-Developers can then focus on their application's requirements, not the underlying infrastructure."
+      content: "Developers shouldn't need to be infrastructure experts.
+Recipes allow IT operators to define infrastructure-as-code templates used to deploy an application's infrastructure, while guaranteeing it meets cost, operations, and security requirements.
+Developers just focus on application requirements, not the underlying infrastructure."
       button:
         enable: true
         label: "Learn More"